...

 The visualisation along with the repetitious practice of the modifications will plant them in your long-term memory.

-This is the polar opposite of “mistake 3” above.
-Teachers who add too many modifications and variations can make it difficult for students to follow the sequence (unless “variations and modifications is your class theme), leading to confusion and chaos.
+Teachers who add too many modifications can make it difficult for students to follow the sequence, leading to confusion and chaos.

 Teachers who don’t consider the level of their students may end up teaching sequences that are too advanced or too basic.
 This can lead to students feeling frustrated or bored.